kubestellar/kubestellar/docs/content/direct/packaging.md

 ### OCM status addon container image

 There is a container image at [ghcr.io/kubestellar/ocm-status-addon](https://github.com/orgs/kubestellar/packages/container/package/ocm-status-addon).
+This image can operate as either controller or agent.

+In its capacity as controller, the code in this image can emit YAML for a Deployment object that runs the OCM Status Add-On Agent.
+The compiled code has an embedded copy of `pkg/controller/manifests`, which includes the YAML source for the agent Deployment.

 The container image is built and published by that repo's release process, which is documented at [its `docs/release.md` file](https://github.com/kubestellar/ocm-status-addon/blob/main/docs/release.md).